Ashmeetop/Overdrive/README.md

 - Reduces unnecessary rendering and entity load
 - Customizable settings via config files

+## Note on AI-Generated Code

+Some parts of this mod’s source code were **assisted or generated using AI tools**.
+While every effort has been made to ensure correctness and safety, users should **verify and review code** before making modifications or redistribution.

 ## Installation

 1. Make sure you have [Fabric Loader](https://fabricmc.net/use/) installed.